 “At Rutgers, I learned to never give up.
 You need to think holistically and creatively from the start to be a successful problem solver.” – Ye Cheng Ye Cheng, who received MS and PhD degrees in mechanical and aerospace engineering, is a senior technical evangelist at MathWorks.
 In this role, Ye leads a team that helps university faculty members across the U.S. better use MATLAB for education and research.
 Where did you do your undergraduate work?

 November 6, 2015

-$6 Million Funding Arrangement to Implement Continuous Manufacturing Initiative Broadening a strategic collaboration with the Engineering Research Center for Structured Organic Particulate Systems (C-SOPS) to help create the future of advanced manufacturing Janssen Supply Chain has furthered its strategic partnership with the Rutgers University School of Engineering by providing over $6 million to expand ongoing research efforts supporting the company’s introduction of continuous manufacturing techniques for pharmaceuticals.
+The grants to the Engineering Research Center for Structured Organic Particulate Systems will help create the future of advanced manufacturing in the pharmaceutical industry The U.S. Food and Drug Administration (FDA) has awarded $4.9 million in grant funding to institutions in a research consortium based at the Rutgers University School of Engineering to support the introduction of continuous manufacturing techniques for pharmaceuticals.